Abstract

 Forecast.

-• Distance correlations: Exponential decay with characteristic length $\lambda \sim 2,000-3,000$ km for viable screening parameters
+• Distance correlations: Exponential decay with characteristic length $\lambda_T \sim 2,000-3,000$ km for viable screening parameters

 • Altitude dependence: $10^{-19}$–$10^{-18}$ frequency shifts over tens of kilometers for $\lambda_{\text{scr}} \sim 10$ km near Earth